← Dashboard ↑ Back to Top

 Rule of 55 vs 457(b): What's the Difference?

 This is why having BOTH accounts is so powerful for teachers planning early retirement.
-You have two separate pots of money with different (but both beneficial) access rules!
+Two separate pots of money with different (but both beneficial) access rules.

 Why Many Educators Use BOTH Accounts